a-recknagel/Flask-Shortcut/README.rst

 What it looks like
 ==================

-To showcase how the shortcuts are supposed to work, start the server from the example above with ``FLASK_ENV=test flask run`` and send some requests against it.
+To showcase how the shortcuts are supposed to work, here is the result of a couple of requests sent against the server from the example above if it were run with ``FLASK_ENV=test flask run``:

 .. code-block:: python